templates

 > class vector;

-Line 3 shows the usage of the allocator in this internally used container.
+Line 3 shows the allocator used in this internally used container.
 The matrix can be instantiated with all containers of the kind: container< type of the elements, allocator of the elements>.
 This is true for the sequence containers such as std::vector, std::deque, or std::liststd::array and std::forward_list would fail because std::array needs an additional non-type for specifying its size at compile-time, and std::forward_list does not support the size method.

 Now, I can write about dependent names.